Uniswap v4 & Aggregators

 All of these are public on-chain reads on wstGBP (0x57C3...B7aE); they gate the pool,

-the router, and the adapter alike:
+the router, the adapter, and the hook helper alike:

 | Read | Why it matters |